 - A rubbish bin with a lid

-- Toilet (portable orfixed) Needs to have a minimum of 3L per person for three days and be able to be used inside the campervan with the bed made up (for all vehicles certified/renewed after 31 May 2017).
+- Toilet (portable or fixed): Needs to have a minimum of 3L per person for three days and be able to be used inside the campervan with the bed made up.

 In short, a caravan (including pop-top/sprite hardtop caravans), motorhome or campervan that has facilities for living, i.e. cooking, sleeping, washing, toilet, etc. The vehicle’s purpose must be for accommodation that can be transported.
 The Self-Containment Standard NZS 5465:2001 defines these types of vehicles as the following:

-Any structure designed for human habitation, which is capable of being moved from one place to another, by being towed, or transported on another vehicle.
+Any structure designed for human habitation that is capable of being moved from one place to another, by being towed, or transported on another vehicle.

 Your vehicle can be inspected by either a self-containment issuing authority or a qualified self-containment testing officer.

-The most well-known issuing authorities for the self-containment certification in New Zealand are All Points Camping New Zealand and the New Zealand Motor Caravan Association (NZMCA).
+The most well-known issuing authorities for the self-containment certification in New Zealand are NZ Lifestyle Camping and the NZMCA.
 However, any plumber, gasfitter or drainlayer can also be registered as an issuing authority, so be sure to consider all of your options in the most convenience location for you.

 A qualified self-containment testing officer is a member of an issuing authority and can inspect vehicles for self-containment warrants.
 For a vehicle being tested for self-containment for the first time, it will need to be inspected by two testing officers, unless a testing officer has inspected more than 20 vehicles and tested at least 10 vehicles per year, then the vehicle can be inspected once by that officer.

 How Much Does the Self-Containment Inspection and Certification Cost?